ballerina-platform/ballerina-dev-website/spec/ftp/spec.md

 _Edition_: Swan Lake

 ## Introduction
-This is the specification for the FTP standard library of [Ballerina language](https://ballerina.io/), which provides FTP client/listener functionalities to send and receive files by connecting to FTP/SFTP server.
+This is the specification for the FTP Ballerina library of [Ballerina language](https://ballerina.io/), which provides FTP client/listener functionalities to send and receive files by connecting to FTP/SFTP server.

 The FTP library specification has evolved and may continue to evolve in the future.
 The released versions of the specification can be found under the relevant Github tag.